-English classes aim to improve English skills and teach linguistic autonomy in order to prepare students to use technical and scientific English in an international and intercultural professional context.
+English courses are designed to improve English language skills and to teach linguistic autonomy in order to prepare students to use technical and scientific English in a multinational and professional environment and to prepare them for studies or internship abroad, on average 6 months.

-The classes take place in level groups established at the beginning of the year on the basis of both a placement test and oral evaluations.
-For the most advanced students (bilingual or C2 according to CECRL) it is possible to replace the classroom courses with research work supervised by a teacher from the Department.
-Low-level students may attend one-to-one tutoring sessions.
+The courses take place in level groups established at the beginning of the year based on the results of the first year (2hx1/week).
+For higher level students (bilingual or C2 on the CEFRL scale), it is possible to replace the face-to-face classes by research work or individual or group projects supervised by a teacher from the Languages and Cultures Department.
+Weak students can benefit from one-to-one lessons.